dwija12903/real-time-chat-app/README.md

 - **Customizable UI**: Allowing users to personalize their chat experience with themes and layouts.
 - **Notification System**: Ensuring they stay informed even when not actively using the application.
 - **Voice and Video Calls**: Expanding communication options within the application.
-- **Integration with Chatbots**: To provide automated assistance and engage users with predefined responses or actions.
 - **Mobile Application**: Develop native mobile applications for iOS and Android platforms, ensuring a seamless experience on smartphones and tablets.

 <a id="snippets"></a>